SSDI Appeal in Georgia: Hearing Offices, Wait Times, and Tips

 Frequently Asked Questions

 Georgia has a high SSDI filing rate, particularly in rural areas.
 The Atlanta offices handle the bulk of cases.
 Macon and Savannah offices tend to have shorter wait times.
+Georgia does not have a state disability program, and Medicaid eligibility is limited.

 How to Prepare for Your Hearing?